JetBrains/intellij-sdk-docs/topics/basics/architectural_overview/general_threading_rules.md

 </tabs>

-The corresponding objects are not guaranteed to survive between several consecutive read actions.
+The corresponding objects aren't guaranteed to survive between several consecutive read actions.
 As a rule of thumb, whenever starting a read action, check if the PSI/VFS/project/module is still valid.

 #### Read Action (RA) API